arunasradv/PeasantRevenge/README.md

 [GitHub](https://github.com/arunasradv/PeasantRevenge.git)

 ## Configuration parameters
-  - CfgVersion - mod will not update the configuration, if this version is higher than PeasantRevenge dll file version (first digits).
+  - CfgVersion - mod will not update the configuration, if this version is higher or equal than PeasantRevenge dll file version (first digits).
   - enableRevengerMobileParty - disable or enable revenger parties (true - revenger party will spawn).
   - enableHelpNeutralVillageAndDeclareWarToAttackerMenu - disable or enable menu option to help neutral villages, what are raided by neutral heroes.
   - ReparationsScaleToSettlementHearts - criminal heroes must pay reparation equal to ReparationsScaleToSettlementHearts multiplied by village hearts count.